Loading organizations...

 Key people at Celltinel.

-Celltinel was founded by Amit Bohensky (Founder).
+Celltinel was founded in 2007 by Amit Bohensky (Founder).

 Key people at Celltinel.

-Celltinel was founded by Amit Bohensky (Founder).
+Celltinel was founded in 2007 by Amit Bohensky (Founder).

 Celltheon is a San Francisco Bay Area-based biopharmaceutical company specializing in custom cell line development, complex protein expression, and end-to-end solutions for drug development and manufacturing.[1][3][5]
 It serves biotech, pharma, and CDMO clients by addressing challenges in producing antibodies and difficult-to-express proteins, offering services like developability optimization, analytical characterization, GLP bioproduction, and scale-up to accelerate clinical timelines.[3][5]
 With platforms such as OmniCHO™ for rapid transient expression, Goldilocks™ Transposase for high-titer stable cell lines (up to 10–15 g/L), and SUPER CELL™ CHOK1 for biosimilars, Celltheon has supported over 100 global clients on 1000+ proteins with a 100% success rate, enabling gram-scale production in weeks.[3][5]